BlaT2512/homebridge-spanet/README.md

 # Setup
 Configure the plugin in Homebridge Web Interface > Plugins > homebridge-spanet > Settings

-Username: The username you use to access the SmartLink app
+Email: The email you use to access the SmartLink app

 Password: Your SmartLink app account password